Cotalker/documentation/docs/documentation/models/communication/model_messages.md

 ## Description {#description}

 A message model (COTMessage) contains all the information concerning a particular message sent through the [channel workspace chat](/docs/documentation/client/channels#channel-workspace-layout).
 Messages can contain text, multimedia files, answered surveys, or system-generated responses.

+When displaying a form, i.e., a submitted survey, there is a _message_ for each answered survey _question_ displayed in the chat.
+If a submitted survey has two _questions_, two corresponding _messages_ are sent.

 ## JSON Samples {#json-sample}